kei5uke/kei5uke.github.io/content/posts/nickel/index.md

 <hr>
 ```

 The links in the page are not accessible.
-Let’s enumerate with Curl.
+Let’s enumerate the links with curl.

 ```bash
 ┌──(root💀kali)-[/opt/generic]